-- being over friendly with children; erosion of boundaries - taking photographs of children on their mobile phone; - having favourites; engaging with a child on a one-to-one basis in a secluded area or behind a closed door; - using inappropriate sexualised, intimidating or offensive language. - 25.2 All low-level concerns must be shared with the Headteacher (or equivalent) or DSL.
-The DSL must inform the Headteacher (or equivalent) of all the low-level concerns, in a timely fashion according to the nature of each particular low-level concern.
-The Headteacher (or equivalent) is the ultimate decision maker in respect of low-level concerns.
+- being over friendly with children; erosion of boundaries - taking photographs of children on their mobile phone; - having favourites; engaging with a child on a one-to-one basis in a secluded area or behind a closed door. - using inappropriate sexualised, intimidating or offensive language.

+25.2 The Headteacher (or equivalent) is the ultimate decision maker in respect of lowlevel concerns

+All low-level concerns must be shared with the Headteacher (or equivalent) or DSL.
+The DSL must inform the Headteacher (or equivalent) of all the low-level concerns, in a timely fashion according to the nature of each low-level concern.

-If there are concerns about the headteacher/principal these concerns should be referred to a senior member of the Group (such as the Regional Director, Operations Director, Chief Operating Officer or Chief Executive Officer).
+If there are concerns about the headteacher (or equivalent) these concerns should be referred to a senior member of the Group (such as the Regional Director, Operations Director, Managing Director, Chief Operating Officer or Chief Executive Officer).
 If there is a conflict of interest in reporting the matter to any of these internal colleagues, the concern should be reported directly to the local authority designated officer or local equivalent.